6 ways women can keep their bones strong

 - Avoid substance abuse and tobacco.
 This includes smoking smokeless tobacco and vaping products.
 In addition, as a woman, you should not drink more than one alcoholic beverage per day.

-- Talk to your doctor.
-If you’re concerned about your bone health or your risk factors, consult your OB/GYN.
+- Talk to your health care provider.
+If you’re concerned about your bone health or your risk factors, consult your health care provider.

 Choose a caring, trusted OB/GYN